pisa-engine/pisa/docs/source/getting_started.md

 ### Requirements

-Currently, our continuous integration pipeline compiles PISA and runs tests in the following configurations:
+Our continuous integration pipeline compiles PISA and runs tests in the following configurations:
 - Linux:
-    - GCC 8
-    - GCC 9
-    - GCC 10
-    - GCC 11
-    - GCC 11
+    - GCC, versions: 9, 10, 11, 12
     - Clang 11
 - MaxOS:
     - XCode 13.2